 When it comes to the best age for starting orthodontic treatment, there’s no magic number and every child is different.
 However, the American Association of Orthodontists recommends children visit the orthodontist for the first time at around age seven.
 This doesn’t mean your child will walk out of our office with a full set of braces.
 In fact, it’s usually just an observational period.
-At this age, most kids have a mix of baby teeth and permanent teeth, so Dr. Buddy is able to get a good idea of how they’re developing.
-If problems are spotted, he can diagnose and correct them while your child is still growing without having to resort to surgery or extensive treatment.
+At this age, most kids have a mix of baby teeth and permanent teeth, so our Doctors are able to get a good idea of how they’re developing.
+If problems are spotted, they can diagnose and correct them while your child is still growing without having to resort to surgery or extensive treatment.
 Our offices are kid-friendly, welcoming and designed with patient comfort in mind.
 We’ll make your child (and you) feel at ease and keep you informed every step of the way.
-Schedule your complimentary consultation online or by calling us at (864) 801-3500 (Greer office) or (864) 967-0053 (Simpsonville office).
+Schedule your complimentary consultation online or by calling us at (864) 801-3500.

 Early Treatment Helps: